inikishev/beat-manipulator/README.md

 - `1` meas the first beat.
 You can also slice beats:
 - `1>0.5` means first half of first beat
 - `1<0.5 means second half of first beat
 - `0:0.5` - range of beats, this also means first half of first beat, but with this you can do complex stuff like `1.25:1.5`.
 However this one is a bit more confusing because indexing starts from 0, so 1:2 is second beat, not first.
-Keep that in mind.
 - Also sometimes it is more convenient to use smaller `scale`, like 0.5 or 0.25, instead of slicing beats.
 #### basic patterns
 - `1, 3, 2, 4` means 3rd and 2nds beats will be swapped every 4 beats.
 Happens every 4 beats because 4 is the biggest number in the pattern.